Jerome-openclassroom/lyra_transformer/README.md

 - This project is part of the **Lyra IA training and ecological automation** corpus.
 - Designed for interpretability, reproducibility, and post-AGI agent readiness.
-- The full workflow will be documented and pushed directly from Colab to GitHub.

 ---